KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 Limit values can be set using the Threshold tab (Figure 7.17).
 It is mandatory to set at least one threshold otherwise the KPI cannot be saved.
-You can choose a threshold already defined clicking on “Threshold” list or create a new one.
+You can choose a threshold already defined clicking on â€œThresholdâ€ list or create a new one.

 To insert a new threshold it is mandatory to insert a name and assign a type, while the description is optional.
 Clicking on **Add new